babbu47/palindrome-check/README.md

 # palindrome-check
 ## This is an app for fun which tells the user that his birthday is a palindrome  or not.
-## And return a palindrome date is user's birthday is not palindrome
+## And return a palindrome date if user's birthday is not palindrome.